-Salesforce has been revolutionary as a platform for being able to extend its capabilities through customisation, both declarative and code based, while being unique in its multi-tenant model and scalability.
+Salesforce has been revolutionary as a platform for being able to extend its capabilities through customization, both declarative and code based, while being unique in its multi-tenant model and scalability.
 The modularity and reuse is second to none of all the applications and development frameworks I’ve used in the last 30 years.
-I enjoy that when we build, test and release functionality that it can be used by millions of end users worldwide and yet each can still customise it to encapsulate their individual USPs and business processes.
+I enjoy that when we build, test and release functionality that it can be used by millions of end-users worldwide and yet each can still customize it to encapsulate their individual USPs and business processes.

-“Salesforce has been revolutionary as a platform for being able to extend its capabilities through customisation, both declarative and code based, while being unique in its multi-tenant model and scalability.”
+“Salesforce has been revolutionary as a platform for being able to extend its capabilities through customization, both declarative and code-based, while being unique in its multi-tenant model and scalability.”